ankitagr01/image_retrieval/README.md

 1. We use Stanford Online Products (SOP) dataset and use the standard train-test split for image retrieval task.
 2. We use pretrained Swinv2 Transformer base model and adapt it to image retrieval task.
 3. We finetune Swinv2model using the train-val split of SOP dataset using triplet margin loss.
-└───For each image(anchor), we pick one image of same class (positive pair), and one image from different class (negative pair), forming a triplet sample of (anchor, positive, negative) image.
+* For each image(anchor), we pick one image of same class (positive pair), and one image from different class (negative pair), forming a triplet sample of (anchor, positive, negative) image.
-└───Total of 9000\*5 = 45000 triplet samples for training and 11590 triplet samples for validation
+* Total of 9000\*5 = 45000 triplet samples for training and 11590 triplet samples for validation
 4. We use triplet margin loss as the loss function
 5. Batch size= 16, training epochs = 15 (driven by validation set)
 6. Training performed in single A100 40GB GPU.